timm/tested/docs/onFishr.md

 ## Lets Go "Fishing"
 Consider the following tasks:
 - What is the same across all of them?
-- And, assuming we have to repeat these tasks (say) once every month, what what can be learn in March,June,October that might make all these easier in June, October, December.
+- What is learned for "February"; i.e.  if we run did an audit in January, then in February, what have we learned from January that makes February easier?

-You are the captain of a fishing boat.
+    And, assuming we have to repeat these tasks (say) once every month, what If analysts used budget $B_0$ in January to reach some conclusions, You are the captain of a fishing boat.
 Your boat has a crew of six.
 Each day, before you catch anything, you waste hours burning expensive fuel traveling between promising